hashgraph/hedera-sdk-js/README.md

 Then check-in the `.patch` file that was created and commit it as well as the change to the Protobuf file.
 Your modification will then be preserved across `update-protos.sh` runs.

+If you need to add modifications to an existing patch file, you need to recreate the patch file that contains both existing modifications as well as new modifications.
+If you run into this and don't know how to proceed, don't be afraid to ask for help.